 Trading Economics members can view, download and compare data from nearly 200 countries, including more than 20 million economic indicators, exchange rates, government bond yields, stock indexes and commodity prices.

 The Trading Economics Application Programming Interface (API) provides direct access to our data.
 It allows API clients to download millions of rows of historical data, to query our real-time economic calendar, subscribe to updates and receive quotes for currencies, commodities, stocks and bonds.

 Please Paste this Code in your Website

-Principal repayments are actual amounts of principal (amortization) paid by the borrower in foreign currency, goods, or services in the year specified.
+Principal repayments are actual amounts of principal (amortization) paid by the borrower in currency, goods, or services in the year specified.
 This item includes principal repayments on long-term debt and IMF repurchases.
-Long-term external debt is defined as debt that has an original or extended maturity of more than one year and that is owed to nonresidents by residents of an economy and repayable in foreign currency, goods, or services.
+Long-term external debt is defined as debt that has an original or extended maturity of more than one year and that is owed to nonresidents by residents of an economy and repayable in currency, goods, or services.
 IMF repurchases are total repayments of outstanding drawings from the General Resources Account during the year specified, excluding repayments due in the reserve tranche.
 To maintain comparability between data on transactions with the IMF and data on long-term debt, use of IMF credit outstanding at the end of year (stock) is converted to dollars at the SDR exchange rate in effect at the end of year.
 Repurchases (flows) are converted at the average SDR exchange rate for the year in which transactions take place.
 Data are in current U.S. dollars.